Baseball in Israel

-In Israel, baseball was historically not a popular sport, the IAB founded by Randy Kahn in 1985, is one of six nations to qualify in baseball for the 2020 Olympics has yet to be felt.
-There are approximately 1,000 players in 16 cities across the country.
-Volunteer coaches and donors are instrumental to the growth and development of the sport as baseball resources are very low.
-Israel is currently ranked 19th in the world in the sport, though that does not reflect its performance in 2019, in which it qualified for the 2020 Olympics.
+In Israel, there are approximately 1,000 baseball players in 16 cities across the country.
+Volunteer coaches and donors are instrumental to the growth and development of the sport, as baseball resources are very low.
+The Israel Association of Baseball (IAB) is the governing body of the sport.
+As of the end of 2023, Israel was ranked 19th in the world in the sport.
+The country was one of six nations to qualify for baseball at the 2020 Summer Olympics, finishing fifth in the tournament.

 History

 Baseball was first played in the British Mandate of Palestine on July 4, 1927.
 The first field in Israel was built in Kibbutz Gezer in 1979, and the country now has a baseball field at the Yarkon Sports Complex in Petach Tikva.
 Israel sends national teams of various age groups to international baseball tournaments each year.
 The best recent showing to date in International Play (Pool A) was a 1st place by the Israeli Juvenile (ages 10–12) in the 2009 European Championships (CEB).
 Between 500 and 1,000 Israelis regularly play baseball in amateur league play.
 Baseball is growing at an accelerated pace, with much greater baseball identity associated with the country.

+Dean Kremer was the first Israeli to be selected in the Major League Baseball draft (MLB draft), when he was selected by the San Diego Padres in the 2015 MLB draft.
+However, he opted to play college baseball for the UNLV Rebels, with whom he had three years of remaining eligibility, with the plan of playing professionally after college.
+In the 2016 MLB draft, Kremer was picked in the 14th round by the Los Angeles Dodgers, 431st overall.
+His was signed by the Dodgers organization, and made his professional debut that season with the Ogden Raptors of the Pioneer Baseball League.
+Kremer made his MLB debut in 2020 with the Baltimore Orioles.